 Ligature marks were visible around her wrists, ankles, and neck.
 A four-inch incision ran from her navel to the top of her pubic bone.
 However, the worst part was that her entire torso had been cleanly sliced in two, just above her waist.
 Her lower torso lay about ten inches away from her upper torso.
 There was little bruising around the cut, which indicated that the dissection occurred after death.

-Police Arrive at the Scene
+Los Angeles Police Department Arrive at the Scene

 By the time the detectives arrived at the scene, it was swarming with onlookers and reporters.
 Knowing that evidence was being destroyed, they cleared the area while the body was taken to the Los Angeles County Morgue.
 They also lifted her fingerprints and sent them to the FBI for identification.
 They received word a few short hours later that the victim of this crime had been identified as 22-year-old Elizabeth Short.